 Clive James's favourite poetry books

-Clive James shares the poetry books that continue to inspire him, from Yeats to Larkin and Auden.
+Discover the poets and poetry books that inspired Clive James, from Yeats to Larkin and Auden.

-Here he chooses the poetry books that continue to inspire him, extracted from Clive James's Poetry Notebook, a treasure trove of essays and musings on his most-loved art.
+Extracted from Clive James's Poetry Notebook, a treasure trove of essays and musings on his most-loved art, here are the poetry books he reveals as inspiration behind his own vibrant poetry.

 Discover our edit of the best poetry books.